JHarkins24/Conways-Life/README.md

 # Conways-Life
 Conways-Life , a game of cells being cells

-This game is based off of a cell automaton made in the 1970's and coded in The universe of the Game of Life is an infinite, two-dimensional orthogonal grid of square cells, each of which is in one of two possible states, alive or dead, (or populated and unpopulated, respectively).
+This game is based off of a cell automaton made in the 1970's to display the life span of your average cells and coded in ELM(I know but it was interesting).

+The universe of the Game of Life is an infinite, two-dimensional orthogonal grid of square cells, each of which is in one of two possible states, alive or dead, (or populated and unpopulated, respectively).
 Every cell interacts with its eight neighbours, which are the cells that are horizontally, vertically, or diagonally adjacent.